WSU-janderson/project6-multiset-design-microsand1/MultisetInventory.md

 ---
 ## Introduction to the setting

-### The context for this inventory design is related to the game, the game this inventory will be implemented into is Top down Traditional roguelike. the setting will be a military complex set in the far future. the player character is a fully atonamized mech built to scale the complex. my inventory will need multiple features such as:
+### The context for this inventory design is related to the game, the game this inventory will be implemented into is Top down Traditional roguelike. the setting will be a military complex set in the far future. the player character is a automatic mech built to scale the complex.

+### my inventory will need multiple features such as:

 * ### multiple items
 * ### same name items